JCMexplains/writing-for-success-2023/textbook.md

 distracted by any larger content issues.
 Revising strategies you can use include the following:

-- **Read your paper aloud.** Sometimes your ears catch inconsistencies that your eyes miss.
+- **Read your paper aloud**.
+Sometimes your ears catch inconsistencies that your eyes miss.
-- **Share your paper with another reader whom you trust to give you honest feedback.** It is often difficult to evaluate one's own style objectively---especially in the final phase of a challenging writing project.
+- **Share your paper with another reader whom you trust to give you honest feedback**.
+It is often difficult to evaluate one's own style objectively---especially in the final phase of a challenging writing project.
 Another reader may be more likely to notice instances of wordiness, confusing language, or other issues that affect style and tone.
-- **Line-edit your paper slowly, sentence by sentence.** You may even wish to use a sheet of paper to cover everything on the page except the paragraph you are editing---that forces you to read slowly and carefully.
+- **Line-edit your paper slowly, sentence by sentence**.
+You may even wish to use a sheet of paper to cover everything on the page except the paragraph you are editing---that forces you to read slowly and carefully.
 Mark any areas where you notice problems in style or tone,